Brisbane Roar FC: John Aloisi era (2015–2018)

-After finishing third on the A-league table in the 2016–17 season, Brisbane Roar gained entry into the second qualifying round of the Asian Champions League where they were drawn against Filipino, Ceres-Negros F.C.
+After finishing third on the A-league table in the 2016–17 season, Roar gained entry into the second qualifying round of the Asian Champions League, in which they were drawn against Ceres-Negros F.C.
 The match was to be played at the Queensland Sport and Athletics Centre.
-This match proved to be arguably the worst moment in the club's history with the Roar crashing out of the competition at the hands of the Filipino side.

-After this horror show, Brisbane Roar's results slightly improved with more wins against Central Coast Mariners FC, Adelaide United FC, and surprise victories over then current champions and future premiers, Sydney FC and future grand final winners, Melbourne Victory FC.
-Brisbane ended the regular season with wins over Central Coast Mariners, and, Perth Glory.
-Brisbane Roar scraped a sixth-place finish on the table earning just two more points than seventh placed Western Sydney Wanderers.
-This sixth-place finish gave the Roar qualification for the A-League Finals Series, where they played Melbourne City in a preliminary final away.
-The Brisbane-based side put on a poor display and were outplayed with the performance being reflected on the scoreline, 2–0.
+Roar's results slightly improved with more wins against Central Coast Mariners FC, Adelaide United FC and surprise victories over then-current champions and future premiers Sydney FC and future grand final winners Melbourne Victory FC.
+Roar ended the regular season with wins over Central Coast Mariners and Perth Glory.
+They managed a sixth-placed finish in the table, earning just two more points than seventh placed Western Sydney Wanderers.
+This placement gave the Roar qualification for the A-League Finals Series, in which they played Melbourne City in a preliminary final away.
+Melbourne won 2–0.

 The post season review saw numerous changes behind the scenes.
-The club finally moved in to its purpose built $10m City of Logan training facility in time for pre-season training and a new strength & conditioning coach was hired (from Western Sydney Wanderers), along with a former English Premier League physiotherapist.
+The club finally moved in to its purpose built $10m training facility in Logan City in time for pre-season training and a new strength and conditioning coach was hired (from Western Sydney Wanderers), along with a former English Premier League physiotherapist.
 In addition, Darren Davies was appointed second assistant coach at Aloisi's request.

-In addition new player signings were made early, avoiding mistakes of previous seasons, with 21/23 players reporting for pre-season training and – amid growing optimism for the new season with Aloisi promising to turn Suncorp Stadium in to a "fortress" – membership and club sponsorship approached record levels.
+In addition, new player signings were made early, avoiding mistakes of previous seasons, with 21 out of 23 players reporting for pre-season training and – amid growing optimism for the new season with Aloisi promising to turn Suncorp Stadium in to a "fortress" – membership and club sponsorship approached record levels.